 The Department of French, Francophone, and Italian Studies offers a comprehensive graduate program (M.A. and Ph.D.) in French and Francophone language, literature, and culture.
 Our faculty is dynamic, professionally active, and committed to excellence in scholarship and teaching.
 The major emphasis of teaching and research is French and Francophone literature.
 The department also offers courses in literary theory, cultural studies, and film.
 The department offers a balanced emphasis on periods from medieval through twentieth and twenty-first centuries.
 Our students represent a diverse group, and we encourage equally applicants from traditional and nontraditional backgrounds.
 Excellent facilities, strong library holdings, and a faculty dedicated to both teaching and research assure students of a challenging and professional graduate preparation.
-Please visit the Graduate Program page of the department website for additional information.
+Please visit the Graduate Program page of the department website and see our Graduate Handbook for additional information.

 Departmental Funding